by Taylor @Stain-Removal-101.com

 If the stain is old, the video suggests first pretreating with glycerin, and letting this sit on the fabric for approximately 30 minutes.
 This will help loosen the stain before proceeding with the other stain removal techniques.

-The video below gives tips for how to remove mustard stain from washable fabrics.
+The video below gives tips for removing these spots from washable fabrics.

 Her instructions include: